sendgrid/docs/source/API_Reference/Template_Engine_API/index.md

 {% endanchor %}

 You will no longer be able to make requests against that endpoint for the duration of that refresh period.
-All unauthenticated calls are rate limited at the IP level.

 Example Request
 {% codeblock lang:http %}